UrsZeidler/uml2solidity/README.md

 # uml2solidity

-A uml profile and a set of acceleo code generators to model smart contracts in uml and generate solidity code usable with the Papyrus UML modeler for eclipse.
+A uml profile and a set of acceleo code generators to model smart contracts in uml and generate solidity code.
+Usable with the Papyrus UML modeler for eclipse.

 a plugin for eclipse: